palantir/foundry-platform-python/docs/v2/Core/models/ScheduleRid.md

 # ScheduleRid

-The Resource Identifier (RID) of a Schedule.
+The RID of a Schedule.

 ## Type
 ```python